 Federal’s Gold Medal 90-grain SMK (.224V) trued at 2,700 fps, matching listed velocity.
 Nosler’s 85-grain RDF (.22N) trued higher at 2,800 fps, about 100 fps faster.
 The 70-grain RDF trued to 3,025 fps, and the listed velocity was 3,000 fps.
 Overall they were close to listed velocities, and at 1,308 yards there was little practical difference.

-Barrels were swapped in the field using my hitch vise and Geissele Reaction Rod, then confirmed using their 1,000-yard holds.
+I swapped barrels in the field using my hitch vise and Geissele Reaction Rod, then confirmed using their 1,000-yard holds.
 The Valkyrie 90-grain SMK held 8.4 mils; wind hold was 1.25 mils.
 Seven out of 10 rounds impacted the 16-inches-wide by 22-inches-tall target roughly centered.
 Misses held the same elevation.
-Applied Ballistics listed hold was 13.7 mils, and was confirmed with three of five hits holding 1.75 to 2.00 mils for wind.
+Applied Ballistics listed hold was 13.7 mils.
+I confirmed that with three of five hits holding 1.75 to 2.00 mils for wind.

 Holds & BCs